 The first of three U.S. Appeals courts has now weighed in on the constitutionality of law year's health overhaul, and the news couldn't have been much better for backers of the Affordable Care Act.

-As a result, the court in Cincinnati upheld the lower court ruling also finding the coverage requirement Constitutionally acceptable in the case brought by the Thomas More Law Center in Michigan.
+As a result, the court in Cincinnati upheld the lower court ruling also finding the coverage requirement constitutionally acceptable in the case brought by the Thomas More Law Center in Michigan.

 "The minimum coverage provision regulates activity that is decided economic," wrote Circuit Judge Boyce Martin, the Carter appointee.
-"The activity of foregoing health insurance and attempting to cover the cost of health care needs by self-insurance is no less economic than the activity of purchasing an insurance plan."
+"The activity of [forgoing] health insurance and attempting to cover the cost of health care needs by self-insurance is no less economic than the activity of purchasing an insurance plan."

 But what really cheered backers of the law was the concurring opinion by Circuit Judge Jeffrey Sutton, a prominent conservative appointed by the most recent President Bush and a former law clerk to Supreme Court Justice Antonin Scalia.

-Sutton squarely punched a hole in conservatives' favorite argument against the law: That if Congress can force people to purchase health insurance, they can force them to purchase virtually anything, including health club memberships or annual check-ups.
+Sutton squarely punched a hole in conservatives' favorite argument against the law: that if Congress can force people to purchase health insurance, they can force them to purchase virtually anything, including health club memberships or annual checkups.

 "In most respects, a mandate to purchase health insurance does not parallel these other settings or markets," Sutton wrote.
 "Regulating how citizens pay for what they already receive (health care), never quite know when they will need, and in the case of severe illnesses or emergencies generally will not be able to afford, has few (if any) parallels in modern life.
 Not every intrusive law is an unconstitutionally intrusive law."